rendall/simple-comment/README.md

 # Simple Comment

-_Simple Comment_ enables any website's visitors to leave comments and replies.
-It is private, free, and designed to feel unremarkably similar to the dozen or so other excellent solutions.
+_Simple Comment_ enables any website visitor to leave comments.
+It is serverless, open-source, self-hosted, free, scaleable, and designed to feel unremarkably similar to the dozen or so other excellent solutions.

 See the demo: <https://simple-comment.netlify.app>